League of Legends Player Count: Here Are The Stats | RiftFeed

 Most fans know there are a lot of people playing the game, but just how many are there?

-League of Legends Player Count: Here Are The Stats
+League of Legends Player Count: These Are The Stats

 The Spirit Blossom event was the most successful event in LoL history | © Riot Games

-None of these feats would be possible without the, quite frankly, fanatically loyal fanbase, though they would never admit it, that numbers in the millions.
+None of these feats would be possible without the dedicated and in some cases fanatically loyal fanbase, though they would never admit it, that numbers in the millions.
 How many players does LoL actually have though, is it dying as some say, and how did its popularity progression go?

 LoL Player Count: How Many Players Play League?

-League of Legends was indeed created by a small indie studio called Riot Games, which took most of its inspiration from the original DotA.
+League of Legends was created by Riot Games, back in the day still a small Indy development studio, which took most of its inspiration from the original DotA.
 Since then, however, the game has progressed leaps and bounds.
+And Riot Games has grown into one of the biggest companies in the gaming landscape.

-The biggest increase in player count League of Legends received when Arcane was released, in 2021, jumping from 115 million to 150 million in a few months, and culminating in the current numbers.
+The biggest increase in player count League of Legends received when the TV series Arcane was released, in 2021, jumping from 115 million to 150 million in a few months, and culminating in the large player numbers in 2022.

 Even those who don't play games, watched Arcane | © Riot Games